Donaldson, Foltynewicz power Braves to 6th straight win

 ROLLING

-The 10th straight victory at SunTrust Park gave the Braves their longest home winning streak since the 2000 team won 12 in a row.
+The 10th straight victory at SunTrust Park gave the Braves their longest home winning streak since the 2000 team won 12 in a row. … Donaldson became the 13th player in franchise history with 30 doubles and 30 homers.

 UP NEXT